-Roughly six in 10 of the state's voters casting ballots for governor, U.S. Senate and members of Congress described the country as on the wrong track while about four in 10 said things are going in the right direction, AP VoteCast found.
+Of the state's voters casting ballots for governor, U.S. Senate and members of Congress, 56 percent described the country as on the wrong track while 42 percent said things are going in the right direction, AP VoteCast found.

 TOP ISSUE: HEALTH CARE

 About twice as many Wisconsin residents labeled health care the top challenge facing the nation as those choosing any other issue.
 More than one-third said it was their primary concern.